The First International Workshop on Big Data Analytics for Security

 - High Performance and Efficient Data Cryptography

 Researchers are encouraged to submit papers describing original, previously unpublished, complete research, not currently under review by another conference or journal, addressing state-of-the-art research and development in all areas of data analytics and system security.
-The final workshop program will include both talks presenting novel contributions and a keynote presentation.
+The final workshop program will include talks presenting novel contributions from international authors.

 February 10, 2014 Extended to February 23, 2014